Schedule Service

 From local permits to necessary system upgrades, several factors can add to your total investment.
 These aren’t ways for companies to nickel-and-dime you; they’re often essential for a safe, efficient, and code-compliant furnace installation.
 Let’s break down the most common additional costs so you can feel fully prepared for your project.

-Permits and Inspections
+Budgeting for Necessary Permits and Inspections

 Before any work begins, most cities and towns in the DFW area require a permit for a new furnace installation.
 This isn’t just red tape.
 It’s a crucial step to ensure the work is done correctly and meets local safety codes, protecting your home and family.
 The cost of the permit and the subsequent inspection by a city official will be added to your total bill.
 A professional HVAC company will handle all the paperwork for you, but it’s an important line item to account for in your budget.

-Removing Your Old Furnace
+The Cost to Remove Your Old Furnace

 Your old furnace won’t just disappear on its own.
 The process of safely disconnecting, removing, and disposing of a bulky, heavy piece of equipment requires time and labor.
 This service typically costs between $50 and $200.
 The fee covers the physical work and any local disposal or recycling charges.
 Make sure to ask if furnace removal is included in your initial quote, as it’s a necessary step in every replacement project.